janpetzold/prince2-foundation-summary/README.md

 - responsibility of PB, runs from start to end, starts on completing SU
 - PB authorizes stages and applies **Management by Exception**
 - purpose: enable PB to be accountable for the project by making key decisions, have overall control and delegate day-to-day work to PM
-- objectives: provide authority to initiate the project, deliver products (start delivery stages) and close the project, provide direction and control (PM can seek advice anytime), be the interface to CPM, ensure that post-project benefits will be reviewed
+- objectives: provide authority to initiate the project, deliver products (start delivery stages) and close the project, provide direction and control (PM can seek advice anytime), be the interface to CPM, ensure that benefits will be reviewed
+- decisions about tolerances for stage exceptions are made (PB)
 - main outputs are approvals (e.g. Stage Plan, Exception Plan, PID), authorizations and notifications

 #### Initiating a project ####
-- purpose: understand work that needs to be done to deliver required products (build correct foundation for all stakeholders)
+- purpose: understand work that needs to be done to deliver required products (build correct foundation for all stakeholders, necessary for the organization to know before approving)
 - objectives: what are reasons, benefits and risks, scope (MoSCoW), time of delivery, ensure quality, identify risks, issues and changes, monitor progress and inform whom and how often
 - activities: prepare Risk/Configuration/Quality/Communication Management Strategy, setup project controls, create Project Plan, complete the BC, assemble PID (contains information from most documents created to date)
 - begin with the strategy documents, complete BC after Project Plan (since PP contains time and cost information)